War Robots: Beginner and Middle Tier Bots

 Tempests are also viable options for the Raijin, although not as spectacular.
 The problem with these is that using them essentially exposes you to long-range snipers, which makes you susceptible to be targeted by multiple enemies at once.
 We don’t have to tell you that not even Bastion Mode can be of help against well-upgraded, guided missiles.

-This concludes the BlueStacks list of the best beginner and middle tier bots.
+This concludes the BlueStacks list of the best beginner and middle-tier bots.
 If you’re new to the game and plan on sticking around for a while longer, you should aim for these Battletech configurations.
 Whether it’s the Griffin, Galahad, or Raijin, these machines will guarantee you’re not only having fun when entering the arena but also climbing the latter in an expedited manner.
+Why wait?
+Play War Robots Multiplayer Battles instantly on your browser without downloading anything.
+Click, and start playing now.